Israel Experience High School Scholarship Program

 - Applicant must reside in metropolitan Chicago.
 Applicants living outside Illinois but attending school in the Chicago area are not eligible to apply.

-- Applicant must be committed to participating in communal Jewish activities after returning from Israel.
+- Applicant must be committed to participating in Jewish communal activities after returning from Israel.

 Application and selection information

-- No full scholarships are awarded
+- No full scholarships are awarded.

-FACTS Grant & Aid Assessment by November 1 and applicants will be notified by mid-December, following the meeting of the Scholarship Committee.
+Scholarship applications for fall and academic year programs are due July 26.
+FACTS Grant & Aid Assessment will be conducting the financial analysis for Israel experience scholarships.
+Applicants can apply online at FACTS Grant & Aid Assessment (please choose the Summer/Fall application and the 2021 Summer/Fall term) by July 26 and will be notified by late August, following the meeting of the Scholarship Committee.
 Applications are not considered on a rolling basis, so early submission of a scholarship application will not change the notification date.